Beyond-jQuery/book/manuscript/styling-elements.md

 }
 ~~~~~~~

 Our optimized non-jQuery approach is a _little_ more code, but it is [_much_ faster than the idiomatic jQuery solution][jsperf-css].
-Here, we are only utilizing the expensive call to [`getComputedStyle`][getcomputedstyle-w3c] when there is no style defined on the element's `style` property. `getComputedStyle` is determines an element's actual style by examining not only the element's `style` property, but also by looking at the document's stylesheets.
-As a result, this operation can be very intensive, so we avoid it unless absolutely necessary.
+Here, we are only utilizing the expensive call to [`getComputedStyle`][getcomputedstyle-w3c] when there is no style defined on the element's `style` property. `getComputedStyle` determines an element's actual style by examining not only the element's `style` property, but also by looking at any available stylesheets.
+As a result, this operation can be a bit expensive, so we avoid it unless absolutely necessary.

 ## Setting and determining element visibility

 Showing and hiding elements is a common problem in web development.
 These tasks may not be straightforward, but it's often even more complicated to determine, programmatically, if an element is visible or not.
 Traditionally, element visibility is a confounding problem for developers to deal with.
-It doesn't _have_ to be this way.
+But it doesn't _have_ to be this way.
 There are two ways to do handle element visibility - the way you've always done it (using jQuery), and the correct way (without jQuery).
 You'll see how shockingly inefficient jQuery is in this context, and how this illustrates why blind faith in this type of software library is dangerous.

 ### The typical jQuery approach

 The upside of using jQuery to show, hide, and determine the visibility of an element, is simplicity.
 As you'll find out soon, this is, by far, the _only_ upside.
-But for now, let's focus on this simplicity.
+But for now, let's focus on this advantage.

-Hiding an showing elements with jQuery is almost always accomplished using the `show` and `hide` API methods, respectively.
-There's no real need to a fragment of HTML to demonstrate these methods, so let's just dive into a couple examples.
+Hiding and showing elements with jQuery is almost always accomplished using the `show()` and `hide()` API methods, respectively.
+There's no real need to create a fragment of HTML to demonstrate these methods, so let's just dive into a couple code samples.

 {title="showing and hiding elements - jQuery", lang=javascript}
 ~~~~~~~